 - Why U.S. only?
 U.S. consumers are known to spend most of their points and miles on domestic travel.
 Since the majority of this blog’s audience resides in the U.S. we opted for a U.S. centric view of point values.

 - Why Guest Ratings?
 The goal wasn’t to find the 3 best Marriott hotels in each market.
 Instead, the goal was to find the 3 Marriott bookable hotels that are very popular.
 Which ones are people really likely to book?
-By using a combination of Marriott’s default sorting (by distance) and by picking only highly rated hotels, I think it’s reasonable to assume that many Marriott members would pick these hotels.
+By using a combination of Marriott’s default sorting and by picking only highly rated hotels, I think it’s reasonable to assume that many Marriott members would pick these hotels.

 - Which paid rates were selected?
 I always picked the best refundable paid rate shown on Marriott’s website, but without applying any discounts like AAA, military, government, etc. In most cases, I selected Marriott’s “Member Rate Flexible”.